Pathways - Transformational Programming for Incarcerated Women

-Pathways for Women's Healthy Living is a nationally-recognized program for women with high recidivism rates, mental health issues, and co-occuring substance use disorders.
+Pathways is a nationally-recognized program for women with high recidivism rates, mental health issues, and co-occuring substance use disorders.
 Combining cognitive behavioral therapy, Peace Love art therapy, and individual planning and coaching, Pathways participants are showing significant reduction in recidivism (100% vs 12%) and significant increases in healthy living and pro-social behavior participation.
 For more information, please contact Melissa Pierson in this office.

 Franklin County Reentry Advisory Board

 The Franklin County Reentry Coalition is charged with creating safer neighborhoods and more productive residents by increasing the success rates of ex-offenders transitioning from correctional and rehabilitative institutions back into the community.
 For more information, contact Kysten Palmore in this office.

 » Visit Reentry Advisory Board Website